 COVID-19 Secure - places of worship

-The challenges COVID-19 has presented to churches and other places of worship have been particularly significant.
+The challenges COVID-19 has presented to places of worship have been particularly significant.
 Not being able to provide spiritual support face to face in the local community at a time of national crisis being one of them.

 Making sure everyone remains safe will be a priority for you.